jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 What this section applies to
 (1) This section applies to a remaining tax credit referred to in section LA 4(2).
 Non-refundable credits
 (2) A non-refundable tax credit is extinguished.
-However, this subsection does not apply to a tax credit for income tax and foreign income tax paid in relation to foreign attributed income used under section LK 4 (Use of remaining credits).
+However, this subsection does not apply to a tax credit for income tax and foreign income tax paid in relation to foreign attributed income used under section LK 4 (Use of remaining credits) or to a tax credit for TSWT refundable under section RM 8B (Overpaid TSWT).
 Credits for supplementary dividends
 (3) A person uses a tax credit for a supplementary dividend by applying section LP 3 (Use of remaining credits).
 Credits for imputation credits